 Although you cannot claim your child's income as your own, you can pay the child's tax if you want to, and you can provide general information to the IRS about the return.
 If you sign the return, or if the child identifies you on the return as a third party designee, you can act as your child's representative during all interactions with the IRS that are connected with that tax return.

 Only Social Security survivors' and disability benefits received by minors can be taxable.
-If your child receives Supplemental Security Income, the full amount of the benefits is exempt from tax, and neither you nor your child must include them on your income tax return.
 If you don't sign the return, or if your child forgets to identify you as a third party designee, you can become the child's representative by completing Form 2848.
+If your child receives Supplemental Security Income (SSI), the full amount of the benefits is exempt from tax, and neither you nor your child must include them on your income tax return.
+SSI is treated differently because it is a supplemental income source for low-income parents who have a child with a disability.